brentjett/wp-theme-configuration/README.md

 ## Configuration

-This API takes an array of paths to json files, converts them to objects, and loops over their properties to configure.
-To give the system one or more paths, use the basset/theme_config/paths filter.
+This API takes an array of paths to json files or paths to directories to look for "config.json" files inside.
+It converts them to objects, and loops over their properties to configure.
+To give the system one or more paths, use the wp_config/paths filter.
+By default it looks for "config.json" inside the active theme's root.

 ```php
 add_filter('wp_config/paths', function($paths) {